Crème Brûlée

 Spoon in a partially-eaten creme brulee.

 Julia Child famously said, “I think every woman should have a blowtorch.”
 While we don’t know exactly which recipe she was referring to, it certainly applies to one of the most iconic French desserts: crème brûlée.
 This luscious dessert features a creamy vanilla custard topped with a shatteringly crisp layer of caramelized sugar—its name even translates to “burnt cream.”
-Though it often shows up on the menus of fancy restaurants, it’s surprisingly simple to make at home.
+Though it often shows up on the menus of fancy restaurants, it’s simple to make at home.

 If you don’t have a blowtorch, no worries—a broiler will do the job (though, I’ll admit, using a blowtorch is pretty fun!).
 You’ll need four 8-ounce custard dishes or ramekins and a large roasting pan.
 Much like cheesecake and flan, crème brûlée needs to be cooked in a water bath to ensure it cooks gently and evenly.